AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/The_C.md

 Method; describes C-level implementations of JavaScript functions in the following situations:

 -   The *cx* pointer is a pointer to an opaque JSContext structure, which must be passed to some of the functions in the JavaScript API.
-This variable holds the interpreter’s execution context.
+This variable holds the interpreterâ€™s execution context.

 -   The *obj* pointer is a pointer to the object in whose context the script executes.
 While the script is running, the this